carltheperson/advanced-js-objects/chapters/chapter-8.md

 console.log(paul.sayName === owen.sayName) // true
 ```

 This is because they both inherited the method from their prototype.
-Since `paul` and `owen` where created as instances of a constructor, their prototype comes from the constructor’s `.prototype` property.
-In this case the constructor is `Person`.
+Since `paul` and `owen` were created as instances of a constructor, their prototype comes from the constructor’s `.prototype` property.
+In this case, the constructor is `Person`.

 ```jsx
 const paulProto = Reflect.getPrototypeOf(paul)